Dr. Ruth Westheimer, America’s diminutive and pioneering sex therapist, dies at 96 - WTOP News

 Born Karola Ruth Siegel in Frankfurt, Germany, in 1928, she was an only child.
 At 10, she was sent by her parents to Switzerland to escape Kristallnacht — the Nazis’ 1938 pogrom that served as a precursor to the Holocaust.
 She never saw her parents again; Westheimer believed they were killed in the gas chambers at Auschwitz.

-At the age of 16, she moved to Palestine and joined the Haganah, the underground movement for Israeli independence.
+At age 16, she moved to Palestine and joined the Haganah, the underground movement for Israeli independence.
 She was trained as a sniper, although she said she never shot at anyone.

 Her legs were severely wounded when a bomb exploded in her dormitory, killing many of her friends.
 She said it was only through the work of a “superb” surgeon that she could walk and ski again.

-She married her first husband, an Israeli soldier, in 1950, and they moved to Paris as she pursued an education.
-Although not a high school graduate, Westheimer was accepted into the Sorbonne to study psychology after passing an entrance exam.

-The marriage ended in 1955; the next year, Westheimer went to New York with her new boyfriend, a Frenchman who became her second husband and father to her daughter, Miriam.

 In 1961, after a second divorce, she finally met her life partner: Manfred Westheimer, a fellow refugee from Nazi Germany.
-The couple was married and had a son, Joel.
-They remained wed for 36 years until “Fred” — as she called him — died of heart failure in 1997.
+The couple married and had a son, Joel.
+They remained wed for 36 years until Fred, as she called him, died of heart failure in 1997.

-After receiving her doctorate in education from Columbia University, she went on to teach at Lehman College in the Bronx.
-While there she developed a specialty — instructing professors how to teach sex education.
-It would eventually become the core of her curriculum.

-“I soon realized that while I knew enough about education, I did not really know enough about sex,” she wrote in her 1987 autobiography.
-Westheimer then decided take classes with the renowned sex therapist, Dr. Helen Singer Kaplan.

 In 1984, her radio program was nationally syndicated.
 A year later, she debuted in her own television program, “The Dr. Ruth Show,” which went on to win an Ace Award for excellence in cable television.

 She also wrote a nationally syndicated advice column and later appeared in a line of videos produced by Playboy, preaching the virtues of open sexual discourse and good sex.
-She even had her own board game, “Dr. Ruth’s Game of Good Sex,” and a series of calendars.
+She even had a series of calendars.

-Her rise was noteworthy for the culture of the time, in which then-President Ronald Reagan’s administration was hostile to Planned Parenthood and aligned with pro-conservative voices.
+Her rise was noteworthy for the culture of the time, when President Ronald Reagan’s administration was hostile to Planned Parenthood and aligned with conservative voices.

-Phyllis Schlafly, a staunch anti-feminist, wrote in a 1999 piece “The Dangers of Sex Education,” that Westheimer, as well as Gloria Steinem, Anita Hill, Madonna, Ellen DeGeneres and others were promoting “provocative sex chatter” and “rampant immorality.”
+Phyllis Schlafly, a staunch antifeminist, wrote in a 1999 piece called “The Dangers of Sex Education” that Westheimer, as well as Gloria Steinem, Anita Hill, Madonna, Ellen DeGeneres and others, were promoting “provocative sex chatter” and “rampant immorality.”

-Father Edwin O’Brien, the director of communications for the Catholic archdiocese of New York who would go on to become a cardinal, called her work upsetting and morally compromised.

-“It’s pure hedonism,” O’Brien wrote in a 1982 opinion published by The Wall Street Journal. “’The message is just indulge yourself; whatever feels good is good.
-There is no higher law of overriding morality, and there’s also no responsibility.”

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.